Armen8793/terraform-ecr-trivytest/README.md

+# DISCOMMENT TERRAFORM APPLY IN CI/CD PIPELINE TO DEPLOY INFRASTRUCTURE

 # terraform.tfvars file is not in .gitignore although it must be there, because there is no secret and I wanted to put it visible!!!

 # AFTER TERRAFORM APPLY FOR EKS CLUSTER